-The conference will take place in the Conference Room, at the Museum of English Rural Life, on the University of Reading’s London Road Campus on 26th March 2018.
+The conference will take place in the Conference Room and Seminar Room, at the Museum of English Rural Life, on the University of Reading’s London Road Campus on 26th March 2018.

 Parking is limited, so please do consider the many public transport options through Reading buses.
 There is a 3 minute walk from the nearest bus stops on routes from the train station and town centre.

 If attendees are interested in sharing taxis from the railway station or accommodation locations, the organisers will be glad to facilitate contact between individuals in advance, once registration is open.

 Dedicated parking spaces are available for disabled visitors, and there is a step-free entrance, with automatic door and wheelchair lifts for all stairs.
 The fully-accessible toilets are on a different floor to the conference space, however.
 The conference room has a projector and sound system, and we will ask all speakers to use the microphone.
 The building is Victorian, and while it has been modernised in many respects, some corridors are still narrow and not all doors are automated.